PranaveshSaikumar/Stock-Price-Prediction/README.md

 ## Problem Statement and Dataset

-Predict future stock prices using an RNN model based on historical closing prices from trainset.csv and testset.csv, with data normalized using MinMaxScaler.
+Develop a Recurrent Neural Network (RNN) model to predict the future closing prices of stocks based on past trends.
+The model should learn from historical stock data provided in trainset.csv and validate its predictions using testset.csv.

 ## Design Steps

 ### Step 1:
-Import necessary libraries.
+Import libraries like NumPy, Pandas, Matplotlib, Scikit-learn, and PyTorch.

 ### Step 2:
-Load and preprocess the data.
+Load trainset.csv and testset.csv and normalize the data using MinMaxScaler.

 ### Step 3:
-Create input-output sequences.
+Create input and output sequences for training.

 ### Step 4:
-Convert data to PyTorch tensors.
+Convert the sequences into PyTorch tensors and create DataLoaders.

 ### Step 5:
-Define the RNN model.
+Define an RNN model using PyTorch.

 ### Step 6:
 Train the model using the training data.

 ### Step 7:
-Evaluate the model and plot predictions.
+Test the model and plot the true and predicted stock prices.

 ## Program
 #### Name: Pranavesh Saikumar